MikeZuck1/MikeZuck1/LISEZ-MOI.md

 - 👋 Hi, I’m @MikeZuck1
 - 👀 I’m interested in the Conding (codage) and AI
-- 🌱 I’m currently learning Python, React and Machine Learning/Deep Learning
+- 🌱 I’m currently learning JavaScript and to become a fullstack JS developper
 - 💞️ I’m looking to collaborate on Data base/coding for a project
 - 📫 How to reach me = mikebatelahokko96@gmail.com